-Asia Asset Finance PLC (the Company or AAF) is a licensed finance company in Sri Lanka primarily focusing on Gold Loans.
-The ratings reflect strong sponsor support from Muthoot Finance Limited (MFL).
-MFL is a leading Gold Loan provider in India with over 80 years of experience and has continued to provide both technical and financial support to the Company.
-Strong technical support in terms of audits and operations from MFL, lowers operational risk and improves performance.
-Despite better operational efficiencies in recent years, overall profitability remains low, a factor of lower net interest margins due to lower margin yielding gold loans.
+Rating of debentures highlights asset-backed secured structure.
+The debentures are secured by 120% of gold loans in selected branches with a lien in name of the trustee.
+Ratings take comfort from the fact that most of the loans which are used as security behind have an LTV of ~70% and the Company has the ability to auction gold as soon as LTV reaches 90% or payments are delayed.
+Consequently, debentures are rated one notch above the entity.
+As an entity, Asia Asset Finance PLC (the Company or AAF) is a licensed finance company primarily focusing on Gold Loans in Sri Lanka.
+The ratings reflect strong sponsor support from Muthoot Finance.
+Muthoot Finance is a leading Gold loan provider in India with over 80 years of experience and has continued to provide both technical and financial support to the Company.
+Strong technical support in terms of audits and operations from Muthoot finance, lowers operational risk and improves performance.
+Despite better operational efficiencies in recent years, overall profitability remains low a factor of lower net interest margins due to lower margin yielding gold loans.
 The Company has lower credit risk owing to a higher concentration of asset-backed gold loans although the legacy book of unsecured leasing keeps the gross NPL number higher at ~10%.
-On the other hand, 67% of the book consists of Gold Loan which has an NPL of only ~0.02% and LTV of ~77%.
+On the other hand, 67% of the book consists of gold loan which has an NPL of only ~0.02% and LTV of ~77%.
 The Company plans to increase its share in gold loans to up to 90% which is expected to further improve credit quality.
-In terms of the loan book, the majority of the book is in short term and helped the Company to roll over once the interest rate has hiked suddenly.
+In terms of the loan book, the majority of the book is in short term and helped the Company to roll over once the interest rate has been hiked suddenly.
 Ratings reflect strong capitalization highlighted by equity which remains above the required LKR 2.5Bn and the Capital Adequacy Ratio which was 25.44% as at 1HFY23 and 27.77% in FY22 which is well above the requirement.

 The rating is dependent on the management's ability to navigate its way through unpredictable macroeconomic conditions while maintaining regulatory requirements and preserving asset quality.
-Stability in the shareholding and support from Muthoot Finance will remain critical for the ratings.
+Stability in the shareholding and support from Muthoot finance will remain critical for the ratings.